 Five months later, the Slavery Abolition Act of 1833 had its third reading in Parliament.
 This was on 26 July 1833.
 A month after that, on 28 August 1833, it received Royal Assent.
 It commenced on 1 August 1834.

-The third section of the Act freed all slaves who at any time previous to its passing had been brought with the consent of their slave-owners to any part of the United Kingdom of Great Britain and Ireland.
+The third section of the Act freed all enslaved people who at any time previous to its passing had been brought with the consent of their slave-owners to any part of the United Kingdom of Great Britain and Ireland.
 This affected Mary Prince’s situation.
 As of 28 August 1833, she could return to Antigua and remain free.
 Although more research needs to be undertaken, there is a very strong possibility that she returned to Antigua in the fall of that year.

 The Middle Passage and the institution of slavery in the Americas is a catastrophic legacy of colonialism.
 A terrible and brutal knowledge, it also provides an opening for understanding.
 Discerning the past helps us to live in the present with the past, and the future, in mind.